fadupros-amd/hunter-scripts/tensorflow-build/README .md

 ------------------------------------------------------------------------

-### Hunter - Compute Node
+### On Hunter compute node

-Run the Tensorflow build script in the target directory:
+Run the Tensorflow build script :
+-  Update the proxy configuration  and set the correct target directory in the script.
+-  The missing patchelf utility is installed during the this process : https://github.com/NixOS/patchelf.
+-  A small modification of tensorflow `pip/build_pip_package.py` file is also applied as a workaround to support the patchelf installation.

 ``` bash
 ./build_tensorflow_218_hunter.sh
 ```
+- The build process takes approximatively 20 minutes and should end with the message " Build completed successfully, 22659 total actions"